tmobile/magentaA11y/_checklist-native/slider.md

 ### State
 - **Android Views**
+  - By default, the value of the slider is announced.
+If not, set the `contentDescription` to the correct value.
   - Active: `android:enabled=true`
   - Disabled: `android:enabled=false`.
 Announcement: disabled
 - **Jetpack Compose**
+  - By default, the value of the slider is announced.
+If not, set the `contentDescription` to the correct value.
   - Active: default state is active and enabled.
-Use `Button(enabled = true)` to specify explicitly
+Use `Slider(enabled = true)` to specify explicitly
-  - Disabled:  `Button(enabled = false)` announces as disabled
+  - Disabled:  `Slider(enabled = false)` announces as disabled
   - Alternatively can use `modifier = Modifier.semantics { disabled() }` to announce as disabled
-  - Use `modifier = Modifier.semantics { stateDescription = "" }` to have a customized state announcement

 ### Focus
 - Only manage focus when needed.
 Primarily, let the device manage default focus
 - Consider how focus should be managed between child elements and their parent views
 - External keyboard tab order often follows the screen reader focus, but sometimes needs focus management
-- Initial focus on a screen should land in a logical place (back button, screen title, first text field, first heading)
-- When a menu, picker or modal is closed, the focus should return to the triggering element.

 - **Android Views**
   - `importantForAccessibility` makes the element visible to the Accessibility API